VolareSoftware/Misc/README.markdown

-This is a public repo of little helper and utility methods and extensions.
+Thes are little helper and utility methods and extensions.
 Hopefully you'll find something useful here!